CGavinMullis/Oliran-Github/Quests/Main-Quests/A-Coming-Of-Age/README.md

 1d6 whip (+5ft reach)

 This vine is imbued with circular magic, cracking the whip can create a minature time loop.
+When you miss an attack with the whip you may reroll the attack and take the outcome of the new roll.

 The whip can hold up to 3 charges and regains 1d3 charges on a long rest.